-Site Name: Site Ref/Policy Number: Former Oak Park School H69 Description of Site: A brownfield site on the site of the former Oak P for a new hospital to the north of the site in April 2009.
-Known Constraints: • TPOs • Flood Zones 2 and 3 on the eastern boundar Southern Water has advised that sewerage of the sewerage • Easement through the northern part of the sit Low to moderate potential for previously unid lentified archaeological deposits Existing Transport Provision: A number of bus stops in walking distance Walking distance Station Walking distance of Havant Railway Station lition Existing Accessibility to Local Services/Faci inties: Walking distance to Havant Town Centre Site Opportunities: •• To create a community health campus with a nursing home, extra care accommodation and a replacement health centre New homes including affordable and extra ca are bousing Policy H69 - Site Specific Development Requ Heritage Statement, of an appropriate level of Employment and Skills Plan to support planning application Design and layout should aim to retain and protect TPO trees Access for the site will be from Leigh Road, Lavant Drive and/or River Way to the satisfaction of the highway authority A Transport Statement is required to inform the planning application Southern Water request connection to the sewerage system at the nearest point of adequate capacity • Appropriate easement from existing sewage/ waste infrastructure A coordinated approach needs to be taken to the delivery of this mixed use site
+Site Name: Site Ref/Policy Number: Former Oak Park School H69

+A brownfield site on the site of the former Oak Park School.
+Planning permission was granted for a new hospital to the north of the site in April 2009.

+- TPOs - Flood Zones 2 and 3 on the eastern boundary and in future Fluvial Flood Zone 3 - Southern Water has advised that sewerage capacity in network closest to site is limited - Easement through the northern part of the site - Low to moderate potential for previously unidentified archaeological deposits

+- A number of bus stops in walking distance - Walking distance of Havant Railway Station

+Walking distance to Havant Town Centre

+- To create a community health campus with a nursing home, extra care accommodation and a replacement health centre - New homes including affordable and extra care housing

+- Heritage Statement, of an appropriate level of detail, to support planning application - Employment and Skills Plan to support planning application - Design and layout should aim to retain and protect TPO trees - Access for the site will be from Leigh Road, Lavant Drive and/or River Way to the satisfaction of the highway authority - A Transport Statement is required to inform the planning application - Southern Water request connection to the sewerage system at the nearest point of adequate capacity - Appropriate easement from existing sewage/waste infrastructure - A coordinated approach needs to be taken to the delivery of this mixed use site

-Site Name: Site Ref/Policy Number: Town End House H72 Description of Site: Site includes Town End House (vacated by Han npshire County Council and surplus to their use), associated buildings, open space and car parking.
+Site Name: Site Ref/Policy Number: Town End House H72

+Site includes Town End House (vacated by Hampshire County Council and surplus to their use), associated buildings, open space and car parking.
 Mature vegetation lines the southern and eastern boundaries of the site and The Spring Arts Centre (former town hall) is located to the immediate east.
-The land used as a public c ar park is not included within the allocated site.
-Known Constraints: In St Faith's Conservation Area Low to moderate potential for previously unid • Retention of, and no negative impact on, the Billy Trail (protected as open space) Foul sewer Sensitive groundwater location - overlays Principle Aquifer and within Source Protection Zone 1 for Bedhampton and Havant Springs Existing Transport Provision: Within walking distance of mainline train stati Existing Accessibility to Local Services/Facilities: Within walking distance of Havant Town Centre for various shops/services School provision (primary and secondary) within walking distance Good access to recreational facilities Site Opportunities: New homes including affordable housing Located in Havant Town Centre and within walking distance of good public transport links Potential for retirement apartments/extra care housing Policy H72 - Site Specific Development Requirements: Utilise existing access onto East Street Heritage Statement, of an appropriate level of detail, to support planning application Design and layout to preserve or enhance the character or appearance of the conservation area Design and layout to respect the context and setting of the adjacent Hayling Billy Line Investigate ground quality conditions, as part of a planning application, and address any Investigate ground quality conditions, as part of a planning application, and address any matters arising as relevant a most sensitive locations for protecting Avoid locating potentially polluting activities in most sensitive locations for protecting groundwater giounuwalei
+The land used as a public car park is not included within the allocated site.

+- In St Faith's Conservation Area - Low to moderate potential for previously unidentified archaeological deposits - Retention of, and no negative impact on, the Billy Trail (protected as open space) - Foul sewer - Sensitive groundwater location overlays Principle Aquifer and within Source Protection Zone 1 for Bedhampton and Havant Springs

+• Within walking distance of mainline train station, bus station and bus stops

+- Within walking distance of Havant Town Centre for various shops/services - School provision (primary and secondary) within walking distance - · Good access to recreational facilities

+- New homes including affordable housing - Located in Havant Town Centre and within walking distance of good public transport links - Potential for retirement apartments/extra care housing

+- Utilise existing access onto East Street - Heritage Statement, of an appropriate level of detail, to support planning application - Design and layout to preserve or enhance the character or appearance of the conservation area - Design and layout to respect the context and setting of the adjacent Hayling Billy Line - Investigate ground quality conditions, as part of a planning application, and address any matters arising as relevant - Avoid locating potentially polluting activities in most sensitive locations for protecting groundwater
-Site Name: Site Ref/Policy Number: Havant Retail Park, Bedhampton H80 Description of Site: A former chalk pit currently occupied by two large ge warehouse-type units and car parking.
-Access is directly onto Portsdown Hill Road.
-It is s bounded on the west by the A3(M).
-Known Constraints: Physical setting of site with steep chalk cliff f ace to north Existing bowling alley, which is a community facility Noise/amenity issues associated with proxim ity to A3(M) Potential air quality issues for occupants of respectively. esidential development Potential ground quality issues associated with the second second Sensitive groundwater location - overlays Pri nciple Aquifer and within Source Protection Zone 1 for Bedhampton and Havant Springs Southern Water has advised that sewerage of capacity in network closest to site is limited Existing Transport Provision: Walking distance to local bus services Walking distance to local bus services Existing Accessibility to Local Services/Faci lities: Bedhampton Local Centre provides local sho ops and some services Site Opportunities: New homes including affordable housing Potential reprovision and/or relocation of community use Policy H80 - Site Specific Development Requirements: Highway safety pedestrian accessibility improvements may be required Retention, relocation or contribution to mitigate the loss of a community use Southern Water request connection to the sewerage system at the nearest point of adequate capacity Investigate ground quality conditions, as part of a planning application, and address any matters arising as relevant Transport Statement required to inform the planning application